New England Summer

 - The Islands: Take a ferry to the two famous off-shore islands for great beaches and cycle trails.
 Stay on Martha’s Vineyard; sail on one of the Black Dog Tall Ships.
 On Nantucket, learn about the past at the Nantucket Whaling Museum.

-- Boston: Glide across the Boston Public Gardens’ lagoon on a Swan Boat.
+- Boston: Glide across the Boston Public Gardens’ lagoon on a swan boat.
 Take a picnic out to the Boston Harbor Islands or go on a whale watching trip from the New England Aquarium.

-- Western Massachusetts: watch the Boston Symphony Orchestra at Tanglewood and dance performances at Jacob’s Pillow.
+- Western Massachusetts: Watch the Boston Symphony Orchestra at Tanglewood and dance performances at Jacob’s Pillow.
 Kayak or raft on the Deerfield River; hike, bike or even rock climb in the state parks.

-Mountains and lakes, plus a sandy coastline:
+Mountains and lakes, plus a sandy coastline.

 - Beaches: The shore is only 18 miles long, but packed with fun.
-Try a North Hampton, Wallis Sands, or Jenness State Parks or Hampton Beach with its boardwalk atmosphere, free fireworks and concerts.
+Try North Hampton, Wallis Sands, or Jenness State Parks or Hampton Beach with its boardwalk atmosphere, free fireworks and concerts.

 - Portsmouth: One of America’s oldest cities has centuries-old homes and Strawbery Banke Museum.
 With gardens, workshops, homes and interpreters, this covers 300 years of local life.
 Across the street, the riverside Prescott Park is home to a summer-long festival of music, dance and drama.
 For a real treat, spend an afternoon out on the Isles of Shoals just 10 miles off the coast.